 Of course, you cannot think about starting a business without an investment for fund the project.
 There are several ways you will have your start-up investment, and the first one of those is the most obvious: savings.
 If you have already been running a business for some time you may already have a sizeable savings investment to put down on this building which is great.
 However, not everyone has this money lying around in their bank account.
 If you are a fresh start-up, you are going to need to find the project in a different way.
-You could ask for a loan from your bank and give them some collateral to seal the deal, or you could apply to a forum like Kickstarter and appeal to the public for funding for the project.
+You could explore your personal loan options, or you could apply to a forum like Kickstarter and appeal to the public for funding for the project.
 Whichever one you choose, ensure that you have a decent sum left over after building the lab and filling it up to employee your staff.

 Insurance is something which absolutely every business should invest in, however, this is even more crucial for a business which deals with chemicals and dangerous materials.
 As a scientific business, you will want to insure against any lawsuits from your customers, insure for neglect, for safety and for your premises too.
 There are many different types of business insurance you can take out, and there are many which apply to a laboratory setting which you will want to have to save you losing a heck of a lot of money.